 Enter The Fifth Trimester: The Working Mom’s Guide to Style, Sanity, and Big Success After Baby by Lauren Smith Brody.
 Consider it the bible for easing back into the classroom post maternity leave—without losing your mind.
 “It’s one thing to be at work thinking about that tiny human you’re now caring for.
 It’s another thing to be thinking about that tiny human while also being incredibly responsible for 30 other tiny humans that belong to other mothers and fathers,” says Brody.

 “Most teachers would say they love the children that they teach.
 Any mom of more than one child knows that your heart is not finite, that you can just love and love and love.
 But at some point, you might lose track of keeping enough reserve to take care of yourself too.”
 Before you burn out, read on as Brody offers her six best tips just for teachers entering the fifth trimester:

 1. Take control of your schedule—as much as you can.

-One thing teachers don’t have is the luxury of setting your own hours—working from home or coming in late usually won’t fly.
-So, figuring out when you’ll pump or how to breakaway for a mid-day doctor appointment is difficult—but, there are ways around it.
+One thing teachers don’t have is the luxury of setting their own hours—working from home or coming in late usually won’t fly.
+So, figuring out when you’ll pump or how to break away for a midday doctor’s appointment is difficult—but there are ways around it.

-Those feelings of anger, resentment and most off all, exhaustion are to be expected after maternity leave.
-It’s okay to admit that you’re not ready to be back—especially if you had to cut your leave short for reasons like financial strain.
-But, lean on your teacher community—that’s what they’re there for.
+Those feelings of anger, resentment and, most off all, exhaustion are to be expected after maternity leave.
+It’s OK to admit that you’re not ready to be back—especially if you had to cut your leave short for reasons like financial strain.
+But lean on your teacher community—that’s what they’re there for.

-And, don’t beat yourself up or try to keep your emotions under the surface.
-It’s okay to be transparent about the challenges of working parenthood.
-It shows your colleagues that even though you’re still getting your work done that it’s hard—and that’s okay.
+And don’t beat yourself up or try to keep your emotions under the surface.
+It’s OK to be transparent about the challenges of working parenthood.
+It shows your colleagues that even though you’re still getting your work done, it’s hard—and that’s OK.